-In the past, I have attempted to assist those clients whose trust I drafted in filing their eForm 1.
+In the past, I have attempted to assist clients in filing their eForm 1 applications.
 The sheer volume has made it impossible for me to continue offering that as a free service since it can take over half-an-hour per application to receive the scanned documents, review them for any errors, compress them to comply with ATF requirements, and then navigate the eForms system.

-Therefore, I offer this service for a flat-fee of $50 to cover my time.
+Therefore, I offer this service for a flat-fee of $50 per item to cover my time.

 Prior to calling me to schedule a time, you will need to do the following: